 Researchers and clinicians alike have worked long and hard to uncover the roots of addiction, with the hope that by identifying the causes, they can provide more effective care to people in need.

 Current research points to a complex combination of genetics and environmental factors as the most likely cause of drug and alcohol addiction.
-However, while lifestyle choices and social influences are obvious contributors, emerging evidence suggests that genetics may play a larger role than previously thought.
+However, while lifestyle choices and social influences are obvious contributors, emerging evidence suggests that genetics may play a more significant role than previously thought.

 Genetics and Drug Addiction

-If you struggle with drug or alcohol dependency, it’s likely that someone else in your family does, too.
+If you struggle with drug or alcohol dependency, someone else in your family likely does, too.
 It’s common for addiction to affect multiple members of a family over generations, adding to the collective belief that substance use disorders are inherited.

 Do some people have an “addiction gene”?